1n4r1/1n4r1.github.io/_posts/2019-12-12-FoxyProxy-burp-setup.md

 ![placeholder](https://inar1.github.io/public/images/2019-12-12/2019-12-12-00-08-47.png)
 <br>

-## 4. Check configuration with Burp Suite.
+## 4. Check the configuration with Burp Suite.

-Access "http://sec-juice:3000" with Google chrome and take a look at "HTTP history" tab on Burp Suite.<br>
+Access "http://sec-juice:3000" with Google Chrome and take a look at "HTTP history" tab on Burp Suite.<br>
 We can confirm that we can analyze the traffic to localhost.
 ![placeholder](https://inar1.github.io/public/images/2019-12-12/2019-12-12-01-23-33.png)